BOS - LON

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Boston to London costs £168 on the route between Boston (BOS) and London Gatwick Airport (LGW).
-Over the past month, flights between Boston (BOS) and London Heathrow Airport (LHR) were, on average, 37% cheaper than other Boston-London routes.
-This is also the most popular route.
+The cheapest return flight from Boston to London costs £162 on the route between Boston (BOS) and London Gatwick Airport (LGW).
+Over the past month, this route was, on average, 8% cheaper than other Boston-London routes.
+The most popular route is between Boston (BOS) and London Heathrow Airport (LHR).

 What’s the cheapest day of the week to fly from Boston to London?